aau-claaudia/documentation/docs/guides/best_practice_guides/delete_instance_launch_from_volume.md

 # Delete and restart an instance from the volume

+This is essentially a 3 step process.

+1. Rename the volume attached to your instance / server.
+2. Delete your instance
+3. Start a new instance and choose a volume rather than an image as the "Source".

 ## Method 1: How to Shut off, delete and reinstate an instance from a volume

 ### Preparation and deletion of an instance